open5e/open5e/source/Spellcasting/spells_a-z/h/hallow.rst

 First, celestials, elementals, fey, fiends, and undead can't enter the area, nor can such creatures charm, frighten, or possess creatures within it.
-Any creature charmed, frightened, or possessed by such a creature is no longer charmed, frightened, or possessed upon entering the area.
+Any creature :ref:`srd:charmed`, :ref:`srd:frightened`, or possessed by such a creature is no longer :ref:`srd:charmed`, :ref:`srd:frightened`, or possessed upon entering the area.
 You can exclude one or more of those types of creatures from this effect.